teaxyz/teaBASE/README.md

 # teaBASE

-A macOS preference pane that levels up the security and power of your development environment.
+The developer cockpit.

 [![Download teaBASE.dmg](https://custom-icon-badges.demolab.com/badge/-Download-blue?style=for-the-badge&logo=download&logoColor=white "Download DMG")](https://teaxyz.github.io/teaBASE/download.html)

-> Requires macOS ≥13.5
+> teaBASE is a macOS ≥13.5 Preference Pane.

 > [!WARNING]
 > teaBASE is in *beta*, almost certainly there are edge cases we are not yet